-Here is the list of services offered at the clinic
+Here is the list of services offered at the hospital

 During your consultation which lasts between 20-30 minutes, you will first meet a technician who will take your animal’s health history.
 She will also weigh your pet, take its temperature, look for external parasites and take samples if needed.
 The technician will retrace the medical history and complete your pet’s health record.
 She can answer many questions regarding basic health care prevention, behaviour, nutrition, etc.

 After a veterinarian will perform a detailed physical exam of your animal.
 An exam from head to toe : Body score, vital signs, abdominal palpation, lymph node palpation, joint palpation, heart and lungs auscultation, examination of the ears, eyes, teeth and fur.